 Resolution as the definition of the intended size of an image

-There is still one-third definition of resolution that you need to be aware of.
+There is a third definition of resolution that you need to be aware of.
 Resolution can be used to describe the intended number of pixels that fit in one inch.
 Before an image gets printed, its pixels don’t really have dimensions.
 They are just bits in an electronic file.
 People discovered that it can be practical if you could also define within that file how big you intend the image to be.
 Here are two practical examples:

 - When a designer places an image on a page in a layout application like Adobe InDesign, that application needs to display the image at ‘some size’.
 What better size than the one that the image itself claims to be the intended size?
 That can save the designer a lot of time because there is less need to change the size of the image after importing it.